Hannah Scott (rower): Career

 As a World Rowing U23 Championships competitor, Scott and Heidi Long were second in the Pairs event during 2018.
 She was one of the women's eight competitors that finished second at the following edition.
 Scott was selected for the 2020 Summer Olympics.
 She competed in the quadruple sculls with Great Britain during the Olympics and finished in seventh.

 During the 2021 European Rowing Championships, Scott won a silver medal in the quadruple sculls in Varese, Italy.
 She entered the single sculls event at the 2022 World Rowing Championships and was fifth.
 This was followed by a bronze medal at the 2023 European Rowing Championships in quadruple sculls.

 At the 2023 World Rowing Championships in Belgrade, she won the gold medal in the quadruple sculls with Lauren Henry, Georgina Brayshaw and Lola Anderson.
 In this division, they were first during the 2024 European Rowing Championships.
 The team went on to win the gold medal in the quadruple sculls at the 2024 Summer Olympics.
 This made "Scott ... the first female gold medallist from Northern Ireland since ...
 1972."

 Awards and personal life

 During 2024, Scott was co-nominated by World Rowing as part of their Women's Crew of the Year category.
 Scott was appointed Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to rowing.
 She received her award from the Princess Royal on 27 March 2025.
-She is in a relationship with Olympic rower Ollie Wynne-Griffith.
 During the early 2020s, she experienced osteopenia.